nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Exploration

-The shifting warp of Winterscale’s Realm and the obsessive secrecy of those who harrow xenos worlds leaves navigation to the Egarian Dominion an uncertain proposition.
+The shifting warp of Winterscale's Realm and the obsessive secrecy of those who harrow xenos worlds leaves navigation to the Egarian Dominion an uncertain proposition.
 A route must be established through the dangers of the Empyrean of the Expanse and the strange warp-phenomena that surround the Egarian stars.
 There are ugly currents in these voids that few Rogue Traders are willing to speak of, and some voidfarers believe them haunted.

 #### Objective 2: Develop a Cold Trade Network of Wealthy Clients